 However, Form T is not required if you only have occasional timber sales (one or two sales every 3 or 4 years).
-Even if you don't file Form T, it is a good practice to keep it for your records.
+Even if you don't file Form T, it is good practice to keep it for your records.

 Installment sale.
-In some cases, it may be to your advantage to receive payments from a timber sale over 2 or more tax years.
+In some cases, it may result in a lower overall tax liability to receive payments from a timber sale over 2 or more tax years.
 An installment sale (under a lump-sum contract) makes this possible.
-Income from the sale is prorated and recognized when received.
-You must treat part of each payment as interest and report as ordinary income.
-Note that irrevocable escrow accounts usually will preclude installment reporting.
+Income from the sale is prorated and recognized as payments are received.
+You should treat part of each payment as interest and report as ordinary income.
+You cannot use the installment method if the sales agreement (or a later agreement) calls for the buyer to establish an irrevocable escrow account to pay the remaining installments and interests in full.